stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc.rst

 An in-depth analysis of Traditional MVC roles and components
 ------------------------------------------------------------

-In the previous sections we performed a progressive refactoring from Smart-UI to Document-View, then to Traditional MVC, driven by the need for additional flexibility, separation of concerns and clarification of the different roles.
+In the previous sections we performed a progressive refactoring from Smart-UI, to Document-View, and finally to Traditional MVC.
+This refactoring was driven by the need for additional flexibility, separation of concerns and clarification of the different roles.
 To summarize the scope of each role in Traditional MVC:

    - **Model**: holds the application's state and core functionality.
    - **View**: visually renders the Model to the User.